yenwhiteoath/exocore/_wiki/mahayana_booklist.md

 ### Misc
 - Vimalakirti Sutra

+## Madhyamaka
-## Nāgārjuna
+### Nāgārjuna
-- Nagarjuna's Middle Way: The Mulamadhyamakakarika (Classics of Indian Buddhism)
+- Mulamadhyamakakarika - Verses on the Middle Way
+- Yuktisaktika - Sixty Verses on Reasoning
-- Nagarjuna's Seventy Stanzas: A Buddhist Psychology of Emptiness
+- Sunyataspati - Seventy Verses on Emptiness
-- The Dispeller of Disputes: Nagarjuna's Vigrahavyavartani
-- Crushing the Categories (Vaidalyaprakarana) (Treasury of the Buddhist Sciences)
-- Nagarjuna's "Reason Sixty" (Yuktisastika) with Candrakirti's Commentary (Yuktisastikavrrti) (Treasury of the Buddhist Sciences)
-- Nagarjuna's Precious Garland: Buddhist Advice for Living and Liberation
+- Vigrahavyavartani - Countering Hostile Objections (a reply to objections against his work)
+- Vaidalyaprakarana - The Treatise that Grinds into Little Pieces (an attack on the categories of the Hindu epistemologists (Nyaya))
+- Vyavaharasiddhi - a proof of the conventional realm (this work is lost save for a few verses, and some Tibetans substituted the Ratnavali (The Jewel Garland))
-- Aryadeva's Four Hundred Stanzas on the Middle Way (Textual Studies and Translations in Indo-Tibetan Buddhism)
+- Aryadeva's Four Hundred Stanzas on the Middle Way

+### Prasangika (Consequentialist)
+Methodology: reductio ad absurdum, point out that an opponent's position entails undesired consequences for the opponent himself.
+- Buddhapalita
+- Candrakirti
+- Santideva
+### Svatantrika (Autonomist)
+Believe reductio ad absurdum is not enough, autonomous inference should be employed to put forth one's own positions.
+Tsong kha pa says that Svatantrikas, although they deny svabhava ultimately like the Prasangikas, accept that in the conventional realm there is conventional svabhava.
+- Sautrantika-Svatantrika
+  - Bhavaviveka
+- Yogacara-Svatantrika
+  - (although ultimately absolutely everything lacks svabhava, conventionally objects are not external to the reflexively aware perceiving mind)
+  - Santaraksita
+  - Kamalasila

 ## Chan/Zen
 - The Zen Teachings of Bodhidharma